Am121000/Am121000/README.md

-- 👋 Hi, I’m @Am121000
+- 👋 Hi, I’m Anshul Mishra
-- 👀 I’m interested in programing for gaming and in blockchain.
+- 👀 I’m interested in gaming and in blockchain.
 - 🌱 I’m currently learning solidity proggramming and making smart contacts
 - 💞️ I’m looking to collaborate on hackathons which might help me in developping the new projects and engross my knowledge
 - 📫 How to reach me anshulmishra655@gmail.com